-The air bag system uses pyrotechnic principles.
-This explains why, when the air bag inflates, it will generate heat, produce smoke (this does not mean that a fire is about to start) and make a noise upon detonation.
-In a situation where an air bag is required, it will inflate immediately and this may cause some minor, superficial grazing to the skin or other problems.
+The airbag system uses pyrotechnic principles.
+This explains why, when the airbag inflates, it will generate heat, produce smoke (this does not mean that a fire is about to start) and make a banging noise.
+In a situation where an airbag is required, it will inflate immediately and this may cause some minor, superficial grazing to the skin or other reactions.